maid-zone/soundcloak/README.md

 The UI isn't really done yet.
 All parameters other than url are unsupported.
 You can also specify track without the `soundcloud.com` part: `https://sc.maid.zone/w/player/?url=<id>` or `https://sc.maid.zone/w/player/?url=<user>/<track>`

+# Settings

-# Viewing instance settings
+## Viewing instance config
 If the instance isn't outdated and has `InstanceInfo` setting enabled, you can navigate to `<instance>/_/info` to view useful instance settings. ([sc.maid.zone/_/info](https://sc.maid.zone/_/info) for example)

-An easier way is to navigate to `<instance>/_/preferences`.

-If some features are disabled by the instance, they won't show up there.

-Available features:
+## Preferences

+You can go to `/_/preferences` page to configure them.
+You can view default preferences using the method described above or by resetting your preferences.

+You can also Export/Import your preferences, for backup purposes or for easily transfering them between instances.

 - Parse descriptions: Highlight `@username`, `https://example.com` and `email@example.com` in text as clickable links
+- Show current audio: shows what [preset](#audio-presets) is currently playing (mpeg, opus or aac)
 - Proxy images: Retrieve images through the instance, instead of going to soundcloud's servers for them
 - Player: In what way should the track be streamed.
 Can be Restream (does not require JS, better compatibility, can be a bit buggy client-side) or HLS (requires JS, more stable, less good compatibility (you'll be ok unless you are using a very outdated browser))
-- Player-specific settings: They will only show up if you have selected HLS player currently.
-- - Proxy streams: Retrieve song pieces through the instance, instead of going to soundcloud's servers for them
-- - Fully preload track: Fully loads the track when you load the page instead of buffering a small part of it
-- - Autoplay next track in playlists: self-explanatory
+- Autoplay next track in playlists: self-explanatory
-- - Default autoplay mode: Default mode for autoplaying.
+- Default autoplay mode: Default mode for autoplaying.
 Can be normal (play songs in order) or random (play random song)
+- Player-specific settings:
+- - HLS Player:
+- - - Proxy streams: Retrieve song pieces through the instance, instead of going to soundcloud's servers for them
+- - - Fully preload track: Fully loads the track when you load the page instead of buffering a small part of it
+- - - Streaming audio: What [preset](#audio-presets) of audio should be streamed (Opus is not supported here)
+- - Restream Player:
+- - - Streaming audio: What [preset](#audio-presets) of audio should be streamed

 # Contributing

 Contributions are appreciated!
 This includes feedback, feature requests, issues, pull requests and etc.